solid/odi-governance/README.md

 **Escalation and conflict resolution**

-**Advisory Committee** \- is an advisory group that recommends particular courses of action with a focus on strategic direction.
+**Advisory Committee** \- is a group that recommends particular courses of action with a focus on strategic direction.
 In the event of a conflict the matter would be referred to the ODI Board.
 It should be noted that throughout the time that ODI has stewarded initiatives there has never been an escalation that required intervention from the ODI Board.

 **Solid Operations Advisory Group** \- ODI Director / Head of Technology will make a decision in the event of a dispute.